AHEC Student Interest Groups (SIG)

 The Education & Mentoring pathway is an AHEC Scholars eligible activity that can be completed by Larner medical students in their first or second year at LCOM.
 The program includes 40 didactic hours and at least 40 field hours.
 To meet AHEC Scholars requirements, the 80 hours must be completed within the same academic year (August – May).

-Participating students complete 40 field hours as a member of one or both of the LCOM mentoring SIGs - HERO SIG and Med Mentors SIG.
+Participating students complete 40 field hours as a member of the HERO SIG or Med Mentors SIG.

 The 40-hour didactic curriculum is titled Cross-Cultural Encounters in Mentoring and Patient Care and is led by Nicole LaPointe, MSW, EdD, Executive Director for Northern Vermont AHEC.